mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 Another candidate was pregnant and needed to know whether the job required heavy lifting.
 I promised her that mine was one of those fancy, modern keyboards that weighs less than 35 pounds.

 Finally, I received an offer from Jaclyn S. She approached the job with supreme confidence and had no questions except for what supplies to bring.
-Within 20 minutes, we had booked the job for 3pm the following day.
+Within 20 minutes, we booked the job for 3pm the following day.

 {% include image.html file="jaclyn-s-1.jpg" alt="Screenshot of conversation with Jaclyn S" max_width="500px" img_link=true class="img-border" fig_caption="Jaclyn S is ready to clean some keyboards" %}

 ## The first hiccup

-The next day, Jaclyn S. messaged me around 1pm saying that her morning job exploded into a 10-hour task.
-She wouldn't be able to make our 3pm appointment and said we could either reschedule for 9pm that evening or 3pm the following day.
+Jaclyn S. messaged me a few hours before the appointment saying that her morning job exploded into a 10-hour task.
+She wouldn't be able to make it to my place by 3pm.
+We could either reschedule for 9pm that evening or 3pm the following day.

 {% include image.html file="jaclyn-s-2.jpg" alt="Screenshot of conversation with Jaclyn S" max_width="500px" img_link=true class="img-border" fig_caption="Jaclyn S is ready to clean some keyboards" %}

-This was irritating.
-Was Jaclyn S. implying that I, a young man in one of Manhattan's trendiest neighborhoods, had nothing better to do on a Saturday night than watch someone clean my keyboard?
+This offended me.
+Was Jaclyn S. implying that I, a young man in one of Manhattan's trendiest neighborhoods, had nothing better to do on a Saturday night than watch someone clean a keyboard?

-It was irritating because it was true.
+It was offensive because it was true.
 I told her 9pm was fine and awaited her arrival.

 ## Timeline